daverosoff/mcgd/modules/03/Module.md

 $$ \langle x_1, y_1 \rangle + \langle x_2, y_2 \rangle =
      \langle x_1 + x_2, y_1 + y_2 \rangle $$

 Observe that the *zero vector* $\langle 0, 0 \rangle$ behaves appropriately under this conception.
-If adding vectors corresponds to accumulating displacements, adding \langle 0, 0 \rangle should be an operation with no effect---and indeed, it is.
+If adding vectors corresponds to accumulating displacements, adding $\langle 0, 0 \rangle$ should be an operation with no effect---and indeed, it is.

 What about subtracting vectors?
 Well, if we make sense of the *negative* of a vector we will be free to regard $\vec{v} - \vec{w}$ as an abbreviation for $\vec{v} + (-\vec{w})$.
 A negative displacement has a clear physical meaning: the same distance, but the opposite direction.
 Therefore negation and subtraction are accomplished coordinate-wise, just like addition.